 3. Audio descriptions

-4. Manual video accessibility
+4. Manual video control

 Important: if your video player allows for keyboard shortcuts, why not clearly state what these are below the video to help users easily understand how to access your content?